trustcrypto/ledgerjs/packages/react-native-hid/README.md

 #### open

-Open a the transport with a Ledger device
+Open a the transport with a onlykey device

 ##### Parameters